|

 whose Aunt Lucy lives in the village.
 The inn is

-dreadful, but when Mycroft arrives, he reveals that
+dreadful, but when Mycroft arrives, he reveals

-in Mycroft's department, who has embezzled £6000 and
+clerk in Mycroft's department, who has embezzled

-surprised to find Ashley in Mycroft's room.
-Ashley
+justifiably surprised to find Ashley in Mycroft's

-rivals, including a man with a missing finger,
+protecting Ashley from rivals, including a man

-attempting to steal the formula.
-He sets off to lay
+formula.
+He sets off to lay a false trail, leaving

-a false trail, leaving Holmes to protect Ashley.
+Holmes to protect Ashley.
 Ashley has a nightmare.

-Holmes sees a stain on
+Holmes sees a stain on Ashley's pillow and a

-meets a man with a donkey.
+shadow at his window, and meets a man with a

 Sowerbutts'

-niece and nephew arrive, as does a mysterious woman,
+and nephew arrive, as does a mysterious woman,

 while Ashley disappears, turning up later, dead.

 Holmes is intrigued by a snake tattoo on his arm.
-A

-decorative hedge-stake disappears from the inn, and
+A decorative hedge-stake disappears from the inn,

-Sowerbutts brings the dead man's possessions to him,
+When Sowerbutts brings the dead man's possessions

-a paint-box, and the missing fence-stake is found in
+a snake in a paint-box, and the missing

-the bed of Sir Rupert.
-An attack is made on Miss
+fence-stake is found in the bed of Sir Rupert.
+An

-Bray, and the stake appears in Rupert's bed again,
+attack is made on Miss Bray, and the stake appears

-and then again.
+in Rupert's bed again, and then again.

 A dancing